earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 ## GitUpdate

 This tool is another find from the [Lobste.rs](https://lobste.rs/s/yfgwjr/what_interesting_command_line_tools_do) thread.
 When working on a git branch, I like to commit my work frequently.
-For example, before I try to delete some large block of text in a blog post, or before I attempt to refactor some piece of code, I commit my work.
+For example, before I try to delete some huge block of text in a blog post, or before I attempt to refactor some piece of code, I commit my work.
 Of course, I'll squash, or restructure, these commits later on, but for convenience, I have a git alias called `wip` ('work in progress`) which gives me a low effort way to commit.

 ```
 git wip = !git add --all; git ci -m WIP